kaifsiddiquei/GITBOOK/support-community/community-channels.md

 ---

-*This completes the DEXGO GitBook documentation!
+*This completes the DecNect GitBook documentation!
 The comprehensive guide covers all aspects of the platform from introduction to community support.*